 In addition to the comparisons above, the frequency distribution of daily precipitation intensities obtained from the observations, the control and scenario run from the both GCMs have been plotted for each GCM grid box.
 Here, the results are shown for two ECHAM5 boxes (Figures 3.32) and two HadCM3 boxes (Figures 3.33).
-These boxes have been selected based on the number of stations located in the boxes: ECHAM5 box 18 and HadCM3 box 8 both contain the highest number of stations; ECHAM5 box 64 and HadCM3 box 12 contain only one station each).
+These boxes have been selected based on the number of stations stations located in the boxes: ECHAM5 box 18 and HadCM3 box 8 both contain the highest number of stations; ECHAM5 box 64 and HadCM3 box 12 contain only one station each).
 Differences between the frequency distribution of the control run occur in all grid boxes of both GCMs and are difficult to generalize.
-Regarding the frequencies of stronger daily intensities above 15 mm, the fraction is very small in the control simulations.
-Also the fraction of such events in the gridded observations.
-Regarding the distribution obtained from the scenario runs, both GCMs suggests small increases in frequencies mainly above 5-7 mm.
+Regarding the frequencies of stronger daily intensities above >15 mm, the fraction is very small in the control simulations.
+Also the fraction of such events in the gridded observations of ECHAM5-box 18 and HadCM3-box 8 is small, which is due to the averaging over several stations.
+Regarding the distribution obtained from the scenario runs, both GCMs suggests small increases in frequencies mainly >5-7 mm.
 This finding applies also for the grid boxes not shown here.

-Figure 3.32: Frequency distribution of daily precipitation intensities derived from observations (1961-2004), the ECHAM5 control (1961-2001) and scenario (2081-2100) run for two grid boxes. a) grid box 18 (Southern Sweden), b) grid box 64 (Northern Sweden).
+Figure 3.32: Frequency distribution of daily precipitation intensities derived from observations (1961-2004), the ECHAM5 control (1961-2001) and scenario (2081-2100) run for two grid boxes. a) grid box 18, b) grid box 64.
 The numbering of the boxes refers to Figure 2.3.

-Figure 3.33: Frequency distribution of daily precipitation intensities derived from observations (1961-2004), the HadCM3 control (1961-1989) and scenario (2070-2099) run for two grid boxes. a) grid box 8 (Southern Sweden); b) grid box 12 (Northern Sweden).
+Figure 3.33: Frequency distribution of daily precipitation intensities derived from observations (1961-2004), the HadCM3 control (1961-1989) and scenario (2070-2099) run for two grid boxes. a) grid box 8; b) grid box 12.
 The numbering of the boxes refers to Figure 2.3.